kchua/mbrl-jax/README.md

       --keep-all-checkpoints              (optional)    Flag which enables saving of all checkpoints (instead of only the most
                                                         recent one).
+      --iters                    ITERS    (optional)    Number of training iterations to run.
+                                                        Defaults to 100.
       -s                         SEED     (optional)    Experiment random seed.
 If not provided, uniformly chosen in
                                                         [0, 10000).